 A subsidiary is an entity that is controlled by the Company.
-Control is the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+The Company controls an investee when the Company is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Investment in subsidiaries in the separate financial statements of the Company are accounted for on the basis of the direct equity interest and are stated at cost less any provisions for impairment, where in the opinion of the directors, any impairment in value has taken place.
 Dividends from the investment are recognised in profit or loss.